eslint-stylistic/eslint-stylistic/docs/guide/faq.md

 Rule docs show each rule's **native defaults** — how they behave without any configuration.
 However, our [`recommended`](/guide/config-presets#static-configurations) preset intentionally overrides some defaults for consistency.
 Use the [`all`](/guide/config-presets#enable-all-available-rules) preset if you want all native defaults.

 You can use [`@eslint/config-inspector`](https://github.com/eslint/config-inspector) to visualize your actual resolved configuration.

+## `max-len` and layout fixers conflict after `--fix`

+### What happens

+Layout rules with fixers collapse or expand whitespace during `--fix` without checking the resulting line length.
+Combined with `max-len`, `--fix` can introduce errors that can't be auto-recovered.

+### Why this happens

+**This is not a bug in any individual rule.** It's a structural limitation: ESLint fixers operate independently and have no mechanism to check width constraints.
+And this plugin does not add — and does not plan to add — width-awareness to layout fixers.